willfindlay/minix-dotfiles/README.md

 ## On MacOS and Linux
 Make sure you have `OpenSSH` installed.
 On my Host OS, the command is `sudo pacman -S openssh`.

-Once `OpenSSH` is installed, you can SSH into Minix with the following command:
+Once `OpenSSH` is installed, reboot or start the service and then you can SSH into Minix with the following command:

 `ssh -l root -p 2222 localhost`